Site #2 on view in Dartmouth now - October 30th, 2025

 A community-driven public art statement expressing unity throughout the region

-The artwork and indoor exhibition will be first displayed in June 2025 on the facade of New Bedford City Hall, then travel to prominent locations across the SouthCoast, including:
+The artwork and indoor exhibition was first displayed in June 2025 on the facade of New Bedford City Hall, and is now traveling to locations across the SouthCoast inviting our entire region to experience this significant message in their own community, including:

 Artist & designer Liz Collins kicked off the Being Seen project at UMass Dartmouth CVPA last winter, inspiring students and advising on design.